-So, can you still file for divorce during the coronavirus pandemic?
-The answer is yes, but the health crisis may affect the timeline of your case.
-In this blog article, we’ll talk about the current situation with family law courts here in North Carolina and explain what you should do if you want to proceed with a divorce filing.
+While you can file for divorce, including custody, child support, alimony, and property division during the coronavirus pandemic, the health crisis may affect the timeline of your case.
+In this blog article, we’ll provide an update about the current situation with family law courts in Mecklenburg County, North Carolina, and explain what you should do if you want to proceed with filing your case.

 The Status of North Carolina Family Law Courts During Coronavirus

-What About Related Family Law Issues Like Property Division and Child Support?
+What About Family Law Issues Like, Custody, Property Division, and Child Support?

 What About Agreements or Settlements?